- Docs Home

 ERROR 1105 (HY000): Do not support the 'admin flush global scope.'

-command and the DEALLOCATE PREPARE
+Ignore the COM_STMT_CLOSE command and the DEALLOCATE PREPARE statement

-To reduce the syntax parsing cost of SQL statements, it is recommended that you run prepare stmt
+To reduce the syntax parsing cost of SQL statements, it is recommended that you run prepare stmt once, then execute stmt multiple times before running deallocate prepare:

 MySQL [test]> prepare stmt from '...'; -- Prepare once